zuplo/docs/docs/conferences/conference-prize-terms.md

 ## How to enter

-7. The prize draw will include those attendees who complete the [Conference Prize Quickstart](conference-prize.md) and return to the Zuplo booth to show the completed quickstart to the booth staff.
-Entries must be received by 4pm on October 19.
+7. The prize draw will include those attendees who complete the project that is shared at the booth and return to the Zuplo booth to show the completed quickstart to the booth staff.
+Entries must be received 15 minutes before the scheduled drawing.
 Entries after that time and date will not be included in the draw.
 8. Zuplo will not accept responsibility if contact details provided are incomplete or inaccurate.